-As part of the ongoing reporting process, the Program Manager will report calendar quarter and trailing annualized performance of the funds to the SIB staff (Staff) and the Investment Consultant on a quarterly basis.
-The Program Manager will also provide to the Staff quarterly performance reports for each portfolio used by the Trust and each fund against its respective benchmark.
+As part of the ongoing reporting process, the Program Manager will report calendar quarter and trailing annualized performance of the funds-Plan's portfolios and Underlying Investments to the SIB staff (Staff) and the Investment Consultant on a quarterly basis.

+The Program Manager will also provide to the Staff quarterly performance reports for each portfolio and Underlying Investments used by the Trust and each fund against its respective benchmark.
 In addition, the Program Manager is responsible for providing: i) an explanation of investment activities that caused under- or outperformance each quarter, ii) any major changes in investment related to personnel, organization and/or investment approach/strategy, and iii) any other reporting as required by law.

-Quarterly Investment Performance Evaluation by Independent Investment Consultant

-Using monthly data provided by Morningstar, the Investment Consultant will provide a quarterly report for the Board comparing each underlying fund with its respective benchmark according to the investment performance criteria found in the Section V., the Investment Performance Criteria Schedules.2 The quarterly monitoring report compares each underlying fund to a benchmark (see ScholarShare Investment Policy for funds and their benchmarks).
-Performance for each underlying fund is then categorized as Positive, Acceptable, or Caution, or Watch-using the criteria listed in the Investment Status Schedule.
-A fund may also be listed in the Watch category after being approved for Watch status by the Board.
+Quarterly Investment Performance Evaluation by Independent Investment Consultant respective benchmark according to the investment performance criteria found in the Section V., the Investment Performance Criteria Schedules. as well as highlight any qualitative concerns.
+The quarterly monitoring report compares each underlying fund to a benchmark (see ScholarShare Investment Policy for funds and their benchmarks).